Disturbance hits 'crisis' prison

 "Prison staff were deployed to deal with the incident, which involved between 30 and 60 prisoners.

-"The prison will now return to normal operation and visits will take place as usual on Sunday."
+"The prison will now return to normal operation and visits will take place as usual today."

-The disturbance began at around midday and was not resolved until 8.10pm.
+The disturbance began at around midday on Saturday and was not resolved until 8.10pm.